CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *	Provides confidence and assurance to both partners and clients
 *	Allows for an independent review and assurance of information security practices to customers

-CenturyLink adopted ISO 27001 for a variety of reasons, including:
+Lumen adopted ISO 27001 for a variety of reasons, including:
 *	Protecting critical and sensitive information.
 *	A holistic approach to secure information and compliance.
 *	Credibility, trust, satisfaction and confidence with stakeholders, partners, citizens and customers.